taverna-extras/taverna-player-portal/README.md

 ## API

-The portal has a basic API (provided by Rails) for query and uploading workflows.
+The portal has a basic API (provided by Rails) for listing and uploading workflows.

 ### Authentication